 Fall Quarter 2017 Magazine Publication students are once again reading Elizabeth Gilbert’s book Big Magic: Creative Living Beyond Fear, but this time they’ll be reporting on the “Big Magic” day they led in class.
 Students, divided into groups based on each chapter, will facilitate a discussion and lead activities that integrate the ideas from Gilbert’s book.
-Here, Cascadia students Anthony, Mariah, and Zaynub share their experience of exploring COURAGE.
+Here, Cascadia students Keara and Skyler share their experience of exploring TRUST.

 “Be careful of your dignity…it is not always your friend.” – Elizabeth Gilbert, Big Magic